Ptujec/LaunchBar/Zotero-Actions/README.md

 #### 3) Open Links

+If there is a URL specified for the item, you can open it.

 #### 4) Open Item in Zotero

+This action also allows you to quickly look up items in the Zotero app.
+This way, you can quickly edit an item or perform other tasks that you cannot currently do within the action itself.

 **Note**: This will always open Zotero, but it may fail to select the item on the first attempt if Zotero is not running previously.
 This is a limitation of Zotero.
 In this case, use the action again once Zotero is running.